JohnCremona/LatticeCoverings/README.md

-# Code to accompany the paper "Lattice coverings and homogeneous covering congruences" by John Cremona and Peter Koymans
+# Code to accompany the paper *Lattice coverings and homogeneous covering congruences* by John Cremona and Peter Koymans

 This repository contains SageMath code to compute minimal and strongly minimal coverings of **Z**^2 by finite collections of lattices